As a first step, consider the who, what, when, why, and where questions to help to design your approval workflow:

 Which key factors could be changed or considered while approving?

-Which factors are affected when assigning a responsible person for approval - location, department, project, and threshold?
+Which factors influence assigning approval responsibility to a particular person - location, department, project, and threshold?

-Your approval chain should be simple and clear:
+Your approval chain should be as efficient as possible - thus, it needs to be simple and clear:

-Your teammates should know why some requests/orders/invoices require approval,
+Your teammates should understand why certain requests/orders/invoices require approval,

 Responsible people should know the key factors and how they will be tracked,

 Approval Process Simplicity & Clarity are critical because:

 Approval is a time-consuming process and "time is money."
 Thus, the longer the process, the more steps you have... the more expensive the purchasing process is;

 Unclear and extra steps can lead to confusion or create mistakes and deliver unwanted results;

 Ordering, invoicing and payment depend upon the approval process functioning properly.
 Thus, business interruptions can occur with inefficient processes.